Wonkglorg/Minecraft-UtilityLib/README.md

     * [UtilityPlugin](#utilityplugin)
   ### <a name="utilityplugin"></a>UtilityPlugin
-  To use the PluginManager replace the main class of the plugin with UtilityPlugin instead of JavaPlugin
+  To use the PluginManager use the UtilityPlugin class to extend your main class instead of JavaPlugin
     ```java
     public class Main extends UtilityPlugin
     {